rqroz/django_image_gallery/README.md

 ## Getting Started

-First of all, go ahead and clone this repo in order to get the content.
+Go ahead and clone this repo in order to get the content.

 ```
 $ git clone https://github.com/rqroz/django_image_gallery.git